sunny2329/java/README.md

 # Java Tutorial

 * A gentle introduction to Java fundamentals.
-* It cover Java 8 and new features for Java 18.
+* It covers Java 8 and new features for Java 18.

 Published here: [Java Tutorial](https://sagecode.net/java/index.html)